What do cockroach eggs look like and how to get rid of them?

 Do all cockroaches lay eggs?
 Which ones do?

 Not all roach specimens lay eggs.
 The ones that do are the German ones, the Oriental, Brown-banded and American cockroaches.
-Those types of bugs' hatching system are based on the "oviparous" method, which means that their young grow in eggs outside their mother's bodies and they don't need their mother around in order to hatch.
+Those types of bugs' hatching systems are based on the "oviparous" method, which means that their young grow in eggs outside their mother's bodies and they don't need their mother around in order to hatch.
 Other roaches are "ovoviviparous", which is exactly the opposite of "oviparous" - the eggs stay inside the mother where they receive the needed moisture.
 Today we are going to discuss the first sort.

 How many eggs do the bugs lay?